Research: Progression through learning, understanding and new approaches

 Introduction

-Nerve Tumours UK works with many medical professionals, partner patient organisations, universities and accredited individuals to understand and gain insights into various aspects of how Neurofibromatosis and its associated medical complications impacts on the daily life of those diagnosed with Neurofibromatosis Type 1, Type 2 and Schwannomatosis.
+Nerve Tumours UK works with many medical professionals, partner patient organisations, universities and accredited individuals to understand and gain insights into various aspects of how NF and its associated medical complications impacts on the daily life of those diagnosed with NF, the group name for Neurofibromatosis Type 1 (NF1), NF2-related-Schwannomatosis (NF2) and Schwannomatosis (SWN).

 Results of completed research projects and studies will be shared via the website, when available for publication.